google/volley/docs/index.md

 alternative like
 [`DownloadManager`](https://developer.android.com/reference/android/app/DownloadManager).

-The core Volley library is developed on <a href="https://github.com/google/volley">GitHub</a> and contains the main request dispatch pipeline as well as a set of commonly applicable utilities, available in the Volley "toolbox."
+The core Volley library is developed on [GitHub](https://github.com/google/volley) and contains the main request dispatch pipeline as well as a set of commonly applicable utilities, available in the Volley "toolbox."
 The easiest way to add Volley to your project is to add the following dependency to your app's build.gradle file: